BelmY/wikiSDoR/Using-RTLSDR-on-HF-with-an-upconverter.md

 show_center_freq = 14500000 # this is what will be the center of the scale on the UI
 ```

-Another way to configure this is to give the 120 MHz shift the following way:
+Another way to configure this is to give the 120 MHz frequency offset the following way:
 ```
 samp_rate = 1024000
 center_freq = 134500000